-The pre-cast façade is proposed to be installed using two Wolffkran 630B tower 50m luffing jib cranes proposed with lifting from Crestfield Street and Belgrove Street.
+The pre-cast façade is proposed to be installed using two luffing jib cranes proposed with lifting from Crestfield Street and Belgrove Street.

-The installation of the innovative envelope initially comprising the precast elements is planned to start level by level once the superstructure has been completed up to Level 04 slab.
+The installation of the envelope initially comprising the precast elements is planned to start level by level once the superstructure has been completed up to Level 04 slab.

-Once the precast elements of the envelope have been installed up to level 9, this will allow the installation of the internal layers of the façade to commence incorporating the unitized and stick curtain walling elements together with the glazed louvred elements accessed in part from the floor slabs and with external scaffold/cherry picker access.
+Once the precast elements of the envelope have been installed up to level 9, this will allow the installation of the internal layers of the façade to commence incorporating unitized and stick curtain walling elements together with the glazed louvred elements accessed in part from the floor slabs together with external scaffold/cherry picker access.